ECNU-SII/Continual-NExT/README.md

 |   EWC   | 66.6  | 61.96 | 73.92 |  100   |  75.62  |    32.5    |   100   |
 |   GEM   | 74.1  | 67.7  | 82.03 |  100   |  80.96  |   25.39    |   100   |
 |   CIA   | 66.92 | 62.88 | 74.62 |  100   |  76.11  |   31.86    |   100   |

+Additionally, we also present a case (shown in the following Figure) that illustrates the continual knowledge update of LLMs.

+assets/demo.jpg

 ## Acknowledgements